Overview

 How It Works

 The GUIManager (a LocalScript) discovers all tagged elements in PlayerGui at runtime.
 Tags declare what an element is; Attributes declare how it behaves.
-You tag a Frame as UI_Panel and set PanelId = "Shop" — GUIManager handles the rest.
+You tag a Frame as UI_Panel and set PanelId = "Shop", and GUIManager handles the rest.

 Button actions are dispatched through GUIBridge.dispatch().
 To handle an action in your own code, call GUIBridge.registerHandlers() with a table of action functions.